simonehagey/orbdot/docs/source/example_wasp-12.rst

     # run the constant-period TTV model fit
     fit_c = wasp12.run_ttv_fit(['t0', 'P0'], model='constant')

-Once the fit is complete, the output files can be found in the directory that was given in the settings file, which in this case is: ``examples/results/WASP-12/ttv_fits``.
+Once the fit is complete, the output files can be found in the directory that was given in the settings file, in this case: ``examples/results/WASP-12/ttv_fits``.
 The ``ttv_constant_summary.txt`` file, shown in the dropdown menu below, is a convenient text summary of the model fit.
-It shows us that the fit took 3.43 seconds to complete and that the Bayesian evidence (``logZ``) is -204.93.
-The best-fit parameter values are also shown, with the uncertainties representing the 68% confidence interval on the weighted posterior samples.

 .. admonition:: Summary of the constant-period model fit:
   :class: dropdown